buddy-byte/callbrownspainting/src/content/blog/paint-finish-guide.md

 Remember, the right finish can make your paint job last years longer and look more professional.
 When in doubt, consult with a professional painter who can assess your specific needs and recommend the best solution for your home.

-At Brown's Painting LLC, we've helped hundreds of South Alabama homeowners choose the perfect paint finishes for their projects.
+At Browns Painting LLC, we've helped hundreds of South Alabama homeowners choose the perfect paint finishes for their projects.
 If you're planning a painting project and need expert guidance, we're here to help with free estimates and professional advice.